roselynnlcc/Langchain_first_learning/README.md

 ## Chatbot
 This Chatbot project is divided into two main parts: a Streamlit web application and a Jupyter Notebook demonstration.
 The project utilizes the Langchain OpenAI library to create a responsive and interactive Q&A chatbot.

+The Streamlit web application is deployed on Hugging Face Spaces.
+You can interact with the live application here: [Langchain QA Chatbot](https://huggingface.co/spaces/roselynnlcc/Langchain_QA_Chatbot).